tahoma2d/tahoma2d_docs/source/cleaning-up_scanned_drawings.rst

 |tasks_cleanup|

-The **Tasks** pane is divided into two sections: on the left there is the task tree where all of the *cleanup tasks* are displayed with a brush icon and all of the *render tasks* with a clapboard icon; on the right there is information about the task selected in the tree.
+The **Tasks** panel is divided into two sections: on the left there is the task tree where all of the *cleanup tasks* are displayed with a brush icon and all of the *render tasks* with a clapboard icon; on the right there is information about the task selected in the tree.

 The Task list can be saved as TNZBAT files and loaded back later in case you want to manage it through different working sessions.